pradyunsg/pradyunsg.github.io/content/blog/2024-05-31-python-scripts-with-pipx-bash.md

 I figured out a way to ensure that the script can be run without needing to manage a virtual environment myself.
 Now, it can be run on any machine with a working `curl`, `bash`, `python3` and the ability to download from https://github.com.
 It also gracefully triggers MacOS' prompt for "Hey, do you want to install our developer tooling stuff?"
 (XCode Command Line Tools, via the `python3` shim they install on a new Mac).

 This is made possible by `pipx`, inline dependency metadata and Python's zipapps.
 There are also a few shenanigans to make this script a valid Bash script and a valid Python script.
-A `""""true` serves as our little gem of polyglot magic to make that possible.
+A `""""true` serves as our little gem of polyglot magic to make that possible.[^3]

 ### How it works: Bash